hackbg/fadroma/spec/Factory.spec.ts.md

 * User requests from the Factory to create a Product.
 * Factory instantiates a Product.
 * The Product calls back to factory to register itself.
-* That way, the Factory can list all Products created through it.
+* That way, the Factory keeps track of all Products created through it.

 ## Defining a Deployment subclass